Germany–Russia relations

 Germany–Russia relations display cyclical patterns, moving back and forth from cooperation and alliance to strain and to total warfare.
 Historian John Wheeler-Bennett says that since the 1740s:

 Relations between Russia and Germany have been a series of alienations, distinguished for their bitterness, and of rapprochements, remarkable for their warmth.
 A cardinal factor in the relationship has been the existence of an independent Poland.
 When separated by a buffer state, the two great Powers of eastern Europe have been friendly, whereas a contiguity of frontiers has bred hostility.

-Otto von Bismarck established the League of the Three Emperors in 1873 with Russia, Germany, and Austria-Hungary.
+Otto von Bismarck established the League of the Three Emperors in 1873 with the Russian Empire, German Empire, and Austria-Hungary.
 But after Bismarck's dismissal in 1890, his successors chose to support Austria against Russia over competing influence in the Balkans.
 Germany fought against Russia in World War I (1914–1918).
 Relations were warm in the 1920s, very cold throughout the 1930s, cooperative and friendly in 1939–41, and hostile in 1941–45.
 In the 1920s both countries co-operated with each other in trade and (secretly) in military affairs.
 Hostilities escalated in the 1930s as the fascists sponsored by Berlin and the communists sponsored by Moscow fought each other across the world, most famously in the Spanish Civil War (1936–39).
 In a stunning turnabout in August 1939, both countries came to an agreement, and divided up the previously independent nations of Eastern Europe.
 That détente collapsed in 1941 when Germany invaded the USSR.
 The Soviets survived however and formed an alliance with Britain and the U.S., and pushed the Germans back, capturing Berlin in May 1945.

 During the Cold War 1947–1991, Germany was divided, with East Germany under Communist control and under the close watch of Moscow, which stationed a large military force there and repressed an uprising in 1953.